Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Train and bus operators

-FAQs about the train journey from Basel to Arles
+What do people frequently ask about the train journey from Basel to Arles?

 Want to know more about your journey from Basel to Arles?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.